Djokovic faces deportation after Australia revokes visa | Sports-Games

 His exemption from a COVID-19 vaccination requirement to compete was approved by the Victoria state government and Tennis Australia, the tournament organizer.
 That apparently allowed him to receive a visa to travel.

 But the Australian Border Force rejected the exemption and canceled his visa upon arrival in Melbourne.
-He spent four nights in hotel detention before a judge on Monday overturned that decision.
+Djokovic spent four nights in an immigration detention hotel before a judge on Monday overturned that decision.

+Melbourne-based immigration lawyer Kian Bone said Djokovic's lawyers face an ''extremely difficult'' task to get court orders over the weekend to allow their client to play next week.

+''For Djokovic to get the outcomes he needs to play would be extremely difficult to obtain over the weekend,'' Bone said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)